 Locally, the Yahara chain of lakes are an important and prominent water resource in the county facing numerous challenges.
-With the introduction of point source watershed compliance options and total maximum daily load assessments, new priorities and targets are being set to achieve soil loss and water quality goals.
+With the introduction of point source watershed compliance options and TMDL assessments, new priorities and targets are being set to achieve soil loss and water quality goals.
 This has led to increased focus and assessment work targeted on the Yahara River Watershed.